 What are you printing?
-Whether or not you need a color laser or inkjet printer largely depends on what you intend to print.
+Whether you need a color laser printer or inkjet printer largely depends on what you intend to print.
 Inkjet printers are best for printing photos, but text quality sometimes isn't as impressive.
 Color laser printers shine at producing text, but generally produce mediocre photo quality, though more expensive models can print photos that are good enough for newsletters and internal business documents, and some offer high-end graphics printing.

 How fast will you need to print?
 Cheap personal and small office color laser printers are slower than their more expensive corporate counterparts.
-However, unless you're printing in high volume, speed might not be vital, and even the slowest printers print at speeds that are fast enough for low-volume work.
+However, unless you're printing in high volume, speed might not be vital, and even the slowest printers print at speeds fast enough for low-volume work.
 Duplex printing may slow down your printer's speed.
 Many printers let you increase installed memory; more memory helps speed up the printing of complex pages loaded with graphics and photos.

 Will you want to print on both sides of the page?
 Automatic duplexing is a time-saving convenience that allows printing on both sides of a sheet of paper.
 Some printers offer a duplex tray as an optional accessory.
 Duplexing, though essential in a busy office, may not be worth the additional cost to home and home office users, who can duplex manually -- printing odd pages first, then flipping the stack over and printing even pages.